Upcoming Election Dates & Registration Deadlines

 Candidate and Ballot Measure Information

 You may vote absentee at the clerk's office as soon as absentee ballots are available.
 Absentee ballots are available 30 days before the election at the municipal clerk's office.
-You do not need to complete an application if you vote in person at the municipal clerk's office.

 To be eligible to vote in Maine you must be: